 2 other councils got in touch

-The code is accessible by anyone and the developers of the council could probably do it themselves after a bit of training, or some people new to code could use that as a project to train themselves and I will see if some students from Code Your Future could be interested.
+The code is accessible by anyone and the developers of the council could probably do it themselves after a bit of training, or some people new to code could use that as a project to train themselves.

 A second life for prototypes